Child Benefit and Guardian’s Allowance: Forms, notices and checklists

 This appeal form can be used to submit an appeal.
 Normally, an appeal has to be made within one month of the decision.
 See our section on submitting an appeal for more information.

 This is the authority form that must be used by intermediaries who wish to act on behalf of child benefit claimants.
 It is generally used by intermediaries such as Citizens Advice, Local Authority welfare rights and other voluntary advice agencies.
 You can find out more about the different ways of representing child benefit claimants in the acting on behalf of someone else section.
+This form can only be completed on screen.

 See also -